Pyrus calleryana: Uses

 Pear wood (of any species) is among the finest-textured of all fruitwoods.
 It is prized for making woodwind instruments, and pear veneer is used in fine furniture.
 Pear wood is also among those preferred for preparing woodcuts for printing, either end-grained for small works or side-grained for larger.

 Callery pear has been used as rootstock for grafting such pear cultivars as Comice, Bosc, or Seckel, and especially for Nashi.
-Pyrus calleryana was first introduced into the United States in 1909 and 1916, largely influenced by the dedicated research of Frank N. Meyer, plant explorer for the US Department of Agriculture, commonly known for the discovery of the Meyer lemon, for agricultural experimentation, pre-dating recognition in the 1950s of the species' potential as an ornamental plant.
+Pyrus calleryana was first introduced into the United States in 1909 and 1916, largely influenced by the dedicated research of Frank N. Meyer, plant explorer for the US Department of Agriculture, commonly known for the discovery of the Meyer lemon, for agricultural experimentation, antedating recognition in the 1950s of the species' potential as an ornamental plant.

+Often considered inedible, Callery pears tend to lose their astringency when bletted by fall frosts.
+Other potential ways to use the fruit include cooking and winemaking, similar to their botanical cousin quince.